Heat Information

 PRINTABLE HEAT INFORMATION FLYERS AND HELPFUL WEBSITES:

-Each summer, Delaware County develops a Heat Plan with resources and tips aimed at helping residents cope with the extreme heat.
-Delaware County is proactive when it comes to the health and safety of residents.
-The County Office of Services for the Aging (COSA) and the Department of Human Services work to put a Heat Plan in place for when the hot weather hits and to offer resources for residents to cope with the heat once it arrives.
+The Delaware County Health Department collaborated with the Department of Human Services including the County Office of Services for the Aging (COSA) and Delaware County Libraries, and the Department of Emergency Services to put a Heat Plan in place for when the hot weather hits and to offer resources for residents to cope with the heat once it arrives.

-Residents are urged to visit the County's website to read the 2024 Heat Plan and learn about the resources the County provides.
-Residents should take precautions during heat waves and high humidity, check in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.
+Residents may read the 2025 Heat Plan to learn about the resources the County provides and are also welcome to reach out to the Delaware County Health Department’s Wellness Line at (484) 276–2100 or DelcoWellness@co.delaware.pa.us for information about heat and wellness.
+Residents should take precautions during heat waves and high humidity, including checking in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.

 Stay Cool Indoors